delashu/delashu.github.io/bigdat/number_theory.md

 ### All Together Now!
 Now that I have defined three helper functions, I bring each of them together into one function to solve the puzzle.
-The function first creates a string representation of the decimal expansion of the user specified math equation (ie: 17π) and user specified length.
+The function first creates a string representation of the decimal expansion of the user specified math equation (ie: 17π) and user specified length (10).
-A list of integers, each with a specified window length is then created.
+The string is then used to create a list of integers, each with the user specified window length.
 Finally, the function iterates through the list of integers and returns the first prime number it finds.

 ```python